Densify delivers an enterprise-grade secure platform to maintain customer data security and integrity.

 Customer data in very limited cases is shared only with third-party service providers acting as our agent (a user's email address for an email delivery provider, for example) and in strict compliance with signed service agreements.

 Customer data is never replicated outside of the production environment and is never replicated onto employee workstations.
-Because of this, Densify relies on IBM Cloud for physical security compliance.
-The virtual and physical servers are located in IBM Cloud’s secure data centers.
+Because of this, Densify relies on the cloud infrastructure for physical security compliance.
+The virtual and physical servers are in either AWS, IBM, or Google secure data centers.
 Production critical data is never stored on physical media outside of the cloud provider's production environments.

 Strict firewall rules control access to the necessary ports for the usage of the service (e.g., 443) and to ensure limited access to the production environment, to our VPN network, and authorized systems.
 The corporate network has no additional access to the production environment.

 Customer data is never stored on employee workstations or removable media.
-Employee devices are required to time out and lock after a maximum of ten minutes of inactivity.
+Employee devices are required to time out and lock after a maximum of five minutes of inactivity.

-Densify takes the need for security seriously, and understand the importance of being able to encrypt data to keep it safe, with provider managed data encrypted by default at no additional cost and no impact on performance.
-Data drives on database servers holding customer data use full disk, industry-standard AES encryption.
+Densify takes the need for security seriously and understand the importance of being able to encrypt data to keep it safe, with provider managed data encrypted by default.
+Data drives on database servers holding customer data use full disk, industry-standard AES 256-bit encryption.

 Production customer data is never replicated outside of the production cloud environments and is never stored on employee workstations or removable media.
 On termination of a Densify Enterprise contract, or at the request of the customer, the data belonging to the customer is completely removed from the live production database within 30 days.
 The customer Densify database backups is also be destroyed in accordance with this policy.